freducom/lighthouse-global-tester/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved by Fredrik Rönnlund.

+This source code is made publicly available for viewing and educational reference only.
+Unauthorized use, reproduction, or distribution is strictly prohibited.
+See the [LICENSE](LICENSE) file for complete terms and conditions.

+For licensing inquiries, please contact: fredu@fredu.com

 ## 🙏 Acknowledgments